VenRaaS/dhermes/README.md

   ```

 * add_forward_headers
-  Add the http header keys which would be forwarded to the backend API, e.g. cookie, origin, referer ...
+  Adds the http header keys which would be forwarded to the backend API, e.g. cookie, origin, referer ...
-  The input json should be a JsonArray and allow empty for clearing this setting, i.e. [].
+  The input json should be a JsonArray, i.e. [].
   ```
   GET /hermes/mgmt/add_forward_headers?token=${token}&json=["Cookie"]
   ```

 * set_forward_headers
+  Sets the http header keys which would be forwarded to the backend API, e.g. cookie, origin, referer ...
   The input json should be a JsonArray and allow empty for clearing this setting, i.e. [].
   ```
   GET /hermes/mgmt/set_forward_headers?token=${token}&json=["Referer"]